-Public opinion about evolution and the Big Bang was reviewed in the National Science Board's Science and Engineering Indicators (PDF) 2016.
+Public opinion about evolution was reviewed in the National Science Board's Science and Engineering Indicators (PDF) 2018.

 Those questions have not been used in the National Science Board's assessment of scientific literacy since 2010, on the grounds that they may measure personal belief rather than scientific knowledge.
-A box in the 2016 report discusses experimental evidence comparing responses to a question about human evolution to responses to a question about elephant evolution, which the NSB contends "proves better ... in capturing scientific knowledge."
+A sidebar in the 2018 report discusses experimental evidence showing that small changes in wording, including "asking respondents about what scientists believe," substantially affects the answers to such questions.

 Internationally, the United States was next-to-last for the evolution question, ahead only of Russia in 2003, with 44% of respondents correctly answering; Japan in 2011 did the best, with 78% of respondents correctly answering.
 The United States was in the middle of the pack for the Big Bang question, with 42% of respondents correctly answering; Canada in 2013 did the best, with 68% correctly answering.